russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Until the End of Time by Brian Greene

-Lastly, Until the End of Time is a popular book in the science genre that examines humans’ search for meaning — particularly in an ever-evolving world.
+Lastly, Until the End of Time is a must-read in the science genre that examines humans’ search for meaning — particularly in an ever-evolving world.
 Published in 2020, this book is about finding purpose and understanding how the universe is developing.

 Decide which Joe Rogan books to read on the Headway app

 We’ve all been there; you start reading a book, hopeful for the contents but soon realize it’s just not for you.
-Whether the ideas are too complex or don’t suit your learning goals, it’s tough to admit defeat and stop reading.
+Whether the ideas are too complex or at odds with your learning goals, it’s tough to admit defeat and stop reading.

 So, how do you decide what to read?
 Although you may be a fan of Joe Rogan, you may not become a fan of all of his favorite books.
 Here are some quick tips for choosing a Joe Rogan book that you’ll enjoy: